written statement of Behaviour PRINCIPLES

 - Be fair, consistent, but flexible and allow students to gain self-esteem and success in college

-- All Hubs have a roaming timetable with a member of staff available every lesson to pre-empt poor behaviour, support colleagues and pick up any students who need to be moved to Hub on-call.
+- All departments have a roaming timetable with a member of staff available every lesson to pre-empt poor behaviour, support colleagues and pick up any students who need to be moved to Hub on-call.